oracle/oci-flexvolume-driver/README.md

 ### Kubernetes DaemonSet Installer

 The recommended way to install the driver is through the daemonset installer mechanism.
+This will create two daemonsets, one specifically for master nodes, allowing configuration via a Kubernetes Secret, and one for worker nodes.

 ```
 kubectl apply -f https://github.com/oracle/oci-flexvolume-driver/releases/download/${flexvolume_driver_version}/oci-flexvolume-driver.yaml
 ```

-You'll need to add the config file as per below.
+You'll still need to add the config file manually or as a kubernetes secret.

 ### Manually